nawabahmadreshi/documentation/pages/marketing-channels/google-uac.md

 1. Finally, to create a Google ads link click the `Create Google AdWords` Link in the top right hand corner.
 {% image src="/img/pages/marketing-channels/deep-linked-ads/google-adwords/create-adwords-link.png" center 3-quarters alt='Create Google AdWords link' %}

-{% protip title="UAC for both Android iOS" %}
+{% protip title="Universal App Campaigns for both Android & iOS" %}

 If you're running a Universal App Campaign for both iOS and Android, all four fields under your Adwords Partner Settings should be populated, even if you have the same conversion ID and Label for iOS and Android.
 If you want to stop running Universal App Campaign reporting for a platform, just remove the two fields for that platform.

-{% image src='/img/pages/features/google-ads/google-uac/conversions-branch.png' full center alt='Branch Settings For Conversions' %}

 {% endprotip %}

 ## Create a Branch Ad Link

 1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s `Create Google Adwords Link` button under the Google Adwords Partner and select `App Install or Engagement`
-{% image src='/img/pages/features/google-ads/create-link-install-engagement.png' 3-quarters center alt='Link Creation' %}
+{% image src='/img/pages/features/google-ads/create-link-install-engagement.png' half center alt='Link Creation' %}
 1. Under the Define Section, pick a Link Name for later reference
 1. Configure the link with the Ad Format set to **Display**, the Ad Partner set to **Google Adwords**, and the Secondary Ad Format set to **Universal App Campaign iOS/Android** while leaving the Campaign field blank
 {% image src='/img/pages/features/google-ads/google-uac/ad-link-setup.png' 3-quarters center alt='Create Ad Link' %}